 But, to be very clear, even with everything I learned, my children did not have a perfect mum.

-Instead, they had a mum who loves them dearly and, just like my parents, did what she could with the knowledge and information she had at the time.
+Instead, they had a mum who loves them dearly and, just like my mum, did what she could with the knowledge and information she had at the time.

 “If we can accept that we are the sum total of all past thoughts, emotions, words, deeds and actions and that our present lives and choices are coloured or shaded by this memory bank of the past, then we begin to see how a process of correcting or setting aright can change our lives, our families and our society.” – Mornah Nalamaku Steona

-2. Motherhood Is The Best Personal Development Program You Will Ever Undertake
+2. Motherhood Is one of the Best Personal Development Program You Will Ever Undertake

 One of my foundational beliefs is that there are no mistakes, there are only opportunities to learn and take corrective action.